-Awareness Program on New Drought Manual-2020 Organized by Gujarat Institute of Disaster Management Date: 15 March, 2022 (Time: 15:00 - 17:10) Concept Note: Drought is the most complex and least-understood of all-natural hazards.
-It is broadly defined as a "severe water shortage".
-Low rainfall and fall in agricultural production have mainly triggered droughts.
-A droughts impact constitutes losses of life, human suffering, and damage to the economy and environment.
+Drought is the most complex and least understood of all natural hazards.
+It is broadly defined as "severe water shortage".
+Low rainfall and fall in agricultural production has mainly triggered droughts.
+A droughts impact constitutes losses of life, human suffering and damage to economy and environment.
 Droughts have been a recurring feature of the Indian climate therefore study of historical droughts may help in the delineation of major areas facing drought risk and thereby management plans can be formulated by the government authorities to cope with the disastrous effects of this hazard.
-The impacts of drought are largely non-structural and spread over a larger geographical area than damage from other natural hazards.
-The nonstructural characteristic of drought impacts has certainly hindered the development of accurate, reliable, and timely estimates of severity and, ultimately, the formulation of drought preparedness plans by most governments.
+The impacts of drought are largely non-structural and spread over a larger geographical area than are damages from other natural hazards.
+The non-structural characteristic of drought impacts has certainly hindered the development of accurate, reliable, and timely estimates of severity and, ultimately, the formulation of drought preparedness plans by most governments.
 The impacts of drought, like those of other hazards, can be reduced through mitigation and preparedness.
 Drought preparedness planning should be considered an essential component of integrated water resources management.
 Increasing society's capacity to cope more effectively with the extremes of climate and water resources variability (i.e., floods and droughts) is a critical aspect of integrated water resources management.
 Drought preparedness planning will also provide substantial benefit in preparing for potential changes in climate.
 Drought produces a complex web of impacts that spans many sectors of the economy and reaches well beyond the area experiencing physical drought.
 Impacts are commonly referred to as direct and indirect.
 Direct impacts include reduced crop, rangeland, and forest productivity, increased fire hazard, reduced water levels, increased livestock and wildlife mortality rates, and damage to wildlife and fish habitat.